April 11, 2025 | BME80G Series: Christof Koch on Consciousness and its Place in Nature

 1:20 – 2:25 pm

-On Friday, May 30 at 1:20 pm, you are invited to join S&J affiliate and Associate Professor of Biomolecular Engineering Karen Miga’s BME 80G Bioethics course for a talk by Joanna Radin – a panel discussion will follow.
+On Friday, May 30 at 1:20 pm, you are invited to join S&J affiliate and Associate Professor of Biomolecular Engineering Karen Miga’s BME 80G Bioethics course for a talk by Joanna Radin.

 A zoom option or recording may be available for members of the campus community who cannot attend in person.
-Register for the Zoom link here (TBD).
+Contact Colleen Stone (colleen@ucsc.edu) to request access.

-Joanna Radin is Associate Professor of History of Medicine and History, Yale University.
+Joanna Radin, Associate Professor of History of Medicine, Yale University,

 1:20 – 2:25 pm

-On Friday, June 06 at 1:20 pm, you are invited to join S&J affiliate and Associate Professor of Biomolecular Engineering Karen Miga’s BME 80G Bioethics course for a talk by Tina Lasisi – a panel discussion will follow.
+On Friday, June 06 at 1:20 pm, you are invited to join S&J affiliate and Associate Professor of Biomolecular Engineering Karen Miga’s BME 80G Bioethics course for a talk by Tina Lasisi.

 A zoom option or recording may be available for members of the campus community who cannot attend in person.
-Register for the Zoom link here (TBD).
+Contact Colleen Stone (colleen@ucsc.edu) to request access.

-Tina Lasisi is Assistant Professor of Anthropology and Ecology & Evolutionary Biology at the University of Michigan.
+Tina Lasisi, Assistant Professor of Anthropology and Ecology & Evolutionary Biology, University of Michigan.